Sunday Message by Rev. Pat Bessey

 Once again, I begin this message talking about the weather.
 In less then 30 days it will be Spring, according to the calendar.
 On March 10, we move the clocks forward and begin daylight savings time.
 As a result of the storm on Sunday, we moved the Annual Meeting to this coming Sunday.
 I do hope you can join us.

 The Annual Meeting is a time to remind us of the commitment we have made to this community by becoming a member and we have ownership in the ministry.
 With ownership comes being accountable to the wellbeing of the ministry and we can ensure that wellbeing by our attendance, sacred service, prayer and financial support.
-You are the channel in which Spirit sources Unity of Greater Portland and without you we wouldn’t exist.
+You are the channel in which Spirit sources Unity Center for Spiritual Growth and without you we wouldn’t exist.

 The chapter for my talk this week was the Muscle of Conscience from Peaceful Revolution by Paul K. Chappell.
 I open the talk with a great story about a Buddhist Monk and his students.
 Don’t miss listening to it.